AbdulDevHub/Linkest/README.md

 - **Open Local Files**: Open files from your local machine directly in your browser.
 - **Google Search**: Perform a Google search on saved text with just one click.

-## Technologies Used

-- JavaScript
-- HTML
-- CSS

 ## Setup

 To install and use this extension locally, follow these steps: